 Gassendi has in effect asked how it is that we should recognize clear and distinct perceptions.
 If clarity and distinctness is the mark of truth, what is the method for recognizing clarity and distinctness?

-Descartes held that any act of judgment, such the affirmation “I think, therefore I am,” involves both the intellect and will.
+As mentioned in 3.1, Descartes held that any act of judgment, such as the affirmation “I think, therefore I am,” involves both the intellect and will.
 The intellect perceives or represents the content of the judgment; the will affirms or denies that content.
 In the face of genuine clarity and distinctness, “a great light in the intellect” is followed by “a great inclination of the will” (7:59).
 The inclination of the will is so strong that it amounts to compulsion; we cannot help but so affirm.
 Descartes thus makes unshakable conviction the criterion.
-But can't someone be unshakable in their conviction merely because they are stubborn?
+Can't someone be unshakable in their conviction merely because they are stubborn?
 Assuredly so.
-But Descartes is talking about the conviction that remains unshakable in face of serious and well-thought out challenges (7:22).
+But Descartes is talking about a conviction that remains unshakable in face of serious and well-thought out challenges (7:22).
 To be immune from doubt does not mean simply that you do not doubt a proposition, or even that it resists a momentary attempt to doubt; the real criterion for truth is that the content of a proposition is so clearly perceived that the will is drawn to it in such a way that the will's affirmation cannot be shaken even by the systematic and sustained doubts of the Meditations.
 Perhaps because the process for achieving knowledge of fundamental truths requires sustained, systematic doubt, Descartes indicates that such doubt should be undertaken only once in the course of a life (7:18; 3:695).

+Even so, problems remain.
 Having extracted clarity and distinctness as the criterion of truth at the beginning of the Third Meditation, Descartes immediately calls it into question.
 He re-introduces an element of the radical doubt from the First Meditation: that a powerful God might have created him with “a nature such that I was deceived even in matters which seemed most evident” (7:36).
 Descartes therefore launches an investigation of “whether there is a God, and, if there is, whether he can be a deceiver” (7:36).

 In the course of the Third Meditation, Descartes constructs an argument for the existence of God that starts from the fact that he has an idea of an infinite being.
 The argument is intricate.
 It invokes the metaphysical principle that “there must be at least as much reality in the efficient and total cause as in the effect of that cause” (7:40).
 This principle is put forward as something that is “manifest by the natural light” (7:40), which itself is described as a cognitive power whose results are indubitable (7:38), like clear and distinct perception (7:144).
 Descartes then applies that principle not to the mere existence of the idea of God as a state of mind, but to the content of that idea.
 Descartes characterizes that content as infinite, and he then argues that a content that represents infinity requires an infinite being as its cause.
 He concludes, therefore, that an infinite being, or God, must exist.
-He then equates an infinite being with a perfect being, and asks whether a perfect being could be a deceiver.
+He then equates an infinite being with a perfect being and asks whether a perfect being could be a deceiver.
 He concludes: “It is clear enough from this that he cannot be a deceiver, since it is manifest by the natural light that all fraud and deception depend on some defect” (7:52).

 The second and fourth sets of objections drew attention to a problematic characteristic of this argument.
 In the words of Arnauld: